 We offer emergency appointments to both new and current patients.
 We have allocated emergency space in our diary’s specifically for patients’ who are experiencing pain, discomfort or concern.
 During this appointment we work on alleviating your pain, resolving the issue at hand and providing the appropriate advice / treatment plan to proceed.

 An implant is a surgical procedure that replaces tooth roots with titanium screw-in posts that integrate with the jawbone.
 Eventually the bone around the implant grows and bonds with the implant to hold it securely in place.
 It puts artificial teeth that look and function like real teeth, in place of those that are damaged.
 We offer these with our visiting implantologist Caoimhe Doherty.
 There is an initial consultation followed by discusson and planning of treatment.

 We offer full comprehensive examinations including radiographs and detailed oral hygiene advice for the whole family.
-Children are entitled to a free check up if their parent or guardian is signed up to our membership plan.

 We offer cosmetic white fillings here at Castleton.
 These are tooth coloured fillings made of composite resin.
 These are completed in one appointment; any existing decay is eliminated, and the composite is placed in layers to ensure precision on finishing the procedure.
 The filling will then be shaped and adjusted to fit the contours of the teeth, allowing the patient to bite comfortably.
 The appointment will finish by the filling being polished to prevent staining and early wear.